da-luce/cornell-autobike/README.md

    xhost + localhost
    ```

-   **Important:** this must be run in the xterm window opened by default by
+    > [!IMPORTANT]
-   XQuartz _every time_ XQuartz is started
+    > This must be run in the xterm window opened by default by XQuartz _every time_ XQuartz is started

-7. Add the following option whenever you run `docker-compose run`:
+7. Add the following option whenever you run `docker run`:

    ```text
    --env DISPLAY=host.docker.internal:0